Sharpstown High School: Apollo Queens Dance and Drill Team

 The Apollo Queens Dance and Drill team was established when Sharpstown Senior High School opened, its first line in 1968 under the direction of Bettye Yeager.
 One of a kind in their uniforms with a cape and wreath crown (a nod to Apollo, the school mascot), the Apollo Queens quickly established themselves as the "lights of the Southwest", garnering praise from many far and wide.

 The Apollo Queens began to participate in Texas wide dance and drill team competitions in the mid-70's, earning many superior and sweepstakes ratings as a team and for their officer line.
 During the mid 1980's to the mid 1990's, Sharpstown's Apollo Queens were constantly in the spotlight of the dance community, representing forward thinking dance and choosing routines that stepped outside the box.
 The Apollo Queens were featured on the NCA Superstar magazine cover.

 In 2020, the Apollo Queens were led by director Aislinn Garza during the COVID-19 pandemic.
 Despite the challenges of the pandemic, the Apollo Queens were able to bring home a first place title in Lyrical and Pom during the Marching Auxiliaries Virtual Contests as well as a superior rating for Officers.

 Feeder patterns

-Elementary schools that feed into Sharpstown High School include:
+Elementary schools which feed into Sharpstown High School include: